tlricherson/TESC_MIT_Data/Session_2.md

 * Data in the classroom

 ## Resources ##
 The sites below are offered as some quick starting points for exploration.
-They are for reference only.
+You do not need to review them in depth, but take a quick glance at them.
+Consider where the data entered either about you or by you ends up.

 The Office of Superintendent of Public Instruction (OSPI) hosts a variety of data, from student performance, to facilities, to fiscal allocations, and more.
 We will talk about the various paths and connections between these during class time, but here are a few of the most relevant starting points to learn more:
 * You can view and download historic data for districts and schools on the [Data Portal](https://www.k12.wa.us/data-reporting/data-portal).